• Skip to primary navigation

 fluffy scrambled eggs in a pan.

-• hey are great for breakfast, and they will probably keep you full till dinner.
-But actually, the dish is just as great for lunch or dinner.
+They are great for breakfast and will probably keep you full until dinner.
+But the dish is just as great for lunch or dinner.
+Make Cottage Cheese with Honey or Brioche French Toast Casserole for breakfast instead.

 Tip